Code-Institute-Submissions/Cryptograph/README.md

 [CRYPTOGraphy](https://peggy535.github.io/Cryptograph/)

-This dashboard application has been built with to be responsive to any device type.
+This dashboard application has been built to be responsive to, and for any device type.
 Please also note, the signin and signup pages were not built to be functional.
-They were simply added to the project for a 'realism' factor.
+They were simply added to this project for a 'realism' factor.

 ## Conception